devluki/Quiz-World-Capitals/README.md

 #  World Capitals Quiz
-**Test your self, how many of the world capitals do you know? :smirk:**
+**Test yourself, how many of the world capitals do you know? :smirk:**

 Multiple-choice quiz game, based on coutries data form [Rest Coutries](https://restcountries.com/).
 Written in **MVC** design pattern